simonchalder/Record-Data-Finder/README.md

 - The record label catalogue number

-Issues / still to-do:
+***Issues / still to-do:***

 Add more data fields such as info about the record label etc.

-Aesthetic changes and improvements to the GUI
+Aesthetic changes and improvements to the GUI - may improve Tkinter GUI or 'upgrade' to PyQT5

 Testing